 e) Normally when a new vaccine is developed it takes a long time to test.
 This is because you need to prove you can prevent a lot of cases while the disease it targets may not be very common, so the disease does need to occur in many people in your control group.
 For COVID-19 this is currently not a problem as prevalence is very high worldwide.

-Note: The Pfizer, Moderna, and Oxford vaccines have been going through the complete testing process, of some of the other vaccines this is not (yet) clear.
+Note: The Pfizer, Moderna, Oxford, Sputnik V, and Janssen vaccines have been going through the complete testing process, of some of the other vaccines this is not (yet) clear.

 6) Why are COVID-19 vaccines developed so slow while flu vaccines only take a few months?